Alabama execution set despite opposition from victim’s kin

 “The jury in James’s case unanimously decided that his brutal murder of Faith Hall warranted a sentence of death,” Marshall said.

-In response to a reporter’s question, Ivey said Wednesday she would not intervene.
+In response to a reporter’s question, Ivey said Wednesday that she would not intervene.

 “My staff and I have researched all the records and all the facts and there’s no reason to change the procedure or modify the outcome.
 The execution will go forward,” she said.

+James argued that Ivey’s refusal violates religious freedom laws because the Koran and the Bible “place the concept of forgiveness paramount in this situation.”

 James has acted as his own attorney in his bid to stop his execution, mailing handwritten lawsuits and appeal notices to the courts from death row.
-A lawyer on Wednesday filed the latest appeal with the U.S. Supreme Court on his behalf.
+A lawyer filed the latest appeal with the U.S. Supreme Court on his behalf Wednesday.
+But the request for a stay was rejected about 30 minutes before the execution was set to begin.

+The state argued that James waited too late to begin trying to postpone his execution and “should not be rewarded for his transparent attempt to game the system.”
+While the feelings of the victim’s family deserve to be considered, it said, they aren’t reason for a court to delay the execution.

-He argued that Alabama officials, after lawmakers approved nitrogen hypoxia as a new execution method, gave inmates only a brief window of time to select the new method and inmates did not know what was at stake when they were handed a selection form without any explanation.
+James argued that after lawmakers approved nitrogen hypoxia as a new execution method, Alabama officials gave inmates only a brief window of time to select the new method and inmates did not know what was at stake when they were handed a selection form without any explanation.
 Alabama is not scheduling executions for inmates who selected nitrogen.
 The state has not developed a system for using nitrogen to carry out death sentences.

+In the hours leading up to his scheduled execution, James spoke by telephone to several attorneys, according to information released by the prison system.
+He said he did not want a final meal.